 12 of 32

 Hazelnut oil is an excellent moisturizer in lotions and creams but has a short shelf life (3-4 months).
-If you want to add it to soap, I wouldn't recommend using more than about 5-10% in your recipe because of the short shelf life...and I'd add some rosemary oleoresin extract to either the oil or the batch to help the soap from developing DOS or going rancid.
+If you want to add it to soap, we wouldn't recommend using more than about 5-10% in your recipe because of the short shelf life...and I'd add some rosemary oleoresin extract to either the oil or the batch to help the soap from developing DOS or going rancid.
 Don't get me wrong...it's a lovely oil...just a fairly fragile one.
 It's also wonderful in lip balms and bath bombs.Continue to 13 of 32 below.

 13 of 32